-Getting started with HyperChem.
-Program description.
+Getting started with HyperChem: Program description.

-In this project you will create simple organic molecules and learn how to manipulate them.
-However, before starting you should create your home directory (under D:/comp\lab) in which you will place all your files.
-In this directory you should create sub-directories for each lab exercise (for example, for the first exercise of HyperChem lab, you should save your files under the directory D:/comp\lab/user\name/Hyper/ex\1).
+In this lab you will model simple organic molecules and learn how to manipulate them.
+Please prepare a project directory (under D:/comp_lab) in which you will place all your files.
+In this directory you should create sub-directories for each lab exercise (for example, for the first exercise of HyperChem lab, you should save your files under the directory D:/comp_lab/user_name/Hyper/ex_1).
+Throughout the semester you will be expected to summarize, report, and explain the results in those files.
+As such, make sure you name and organize them in a manner that's clear and accessible to you.